Bachelor of Science (B.S.)Program Website

-Our students participate in an extensive internship, which can include placement in a high school or college athletic department, with a semi-pro baseball team, local sporting goods companies or with an outdoor recreational company in the area.
-This hands-on experience is mutually beneficial as the internship provides the student an opportunity to learn the sport business while the sport organization evaluates a potential future employee.
+Our students also participate in an extensive internship, which can include placement in a high school or college athletic department, with a semi-pro baseball team, local sporting goods companies or with an outdoor recreational company in the area.

 Sierrah is the assistant women’s soccer coach at WVU Tech.Soto was a member of the WVU Tech women’s soccer team and was captain her junior/senior year before graduating in 2015.
 Now, she's helping WVU Tech build a phenomenal team while seeking her master’s degree in Athletic Coaching Education at WVU.